Traditional marketing and sales has it that people don’t buy features – they buy outcomes, instead.

 Mind says ‘yes, this sounds good.
 I like it’.

 Then, the actual decision to buy is an emotional switch: it’s when trust and desire overlap so much, that the rational ‘yes’ is supported by an emotional ‘yes’.

 That’s when you’ve successfully sold someone on the benefits.

 But what someone is really buying – and it’s something hardly anyone talks about – is this:

 When someone decides to buy (and this gets truer the bigger the price tag), what they’re ultimately acquiring, is a way to signal to themselves and to others, that they’re the kind of person who makes this type of decision and purchase.

 Someone spending $2000 on a mattress says to themselves, and to anyone they talk to about that purchase: “I’m worth that kind of quality.
 My sleep quality is worth it”.

 Someone buying an electric vehicle says to themselves and to others “I’m a modern, switched-on buyer, who cares about the environment and wants to show it”.

-Someone who hires a sales coach (hi!) tells themselves: “My stuff is so good, I owe it to myself and my customers to become highly skilled at enrolling buyers”.
+Someone who hires a sales coach (hi!) tells themselves: “My stuff is so good, and needed, I owe it to myself and to my customers to become highly skilled at enrolling buyers”.